micropython/micropython/README.md

 - `windows` Support for [Windows](https://www.microsoft.com/en-us/windows/).
 - `zephyr` Support for [Zephyr](https://www.zephyrproject.org/), a real-time operating system by the Linux Foundation.

-This derivative only maintains the `atmel-samd` and `esp8266` ports.
+CircuitPython only maintains the `atmel-samd` and `esp8266` ports.
 The rest are here to maintain compatibility with the [MicroPython](https://github.com/micropython/micropython) parent project.